nautilus-cyberneering/chinese-ideographs/README.md

 ### Need

 Developing large and complex digital tools requires software development skills making it difficult for artists to contribute without these.
-Also, the more humans are involved in any project, the easier errors are generated.
-We need to generate a repository structure and automated continuous workflow to handle a large media database made up of images, sound and video, which can be expanded and updated easily with a minimum level of technical skills and human intervention in the process of website population, book generation and game creation by different contributor teams.
+Also, the more humans are involved in any project, the easier errors are generated.We need to generate a repository structure and automated continuous workflow to handle a large media database made up of images, sound and video, which can be expanded and updated easily with a minimum level of technical skills and human intervention in the process of website population, book generation and game creation by different contributor teams.

 ### Approach